The Oscars

 Supporting Actress:

-Monica Barbaro in "A Complete Unknown," Ariana Grande in "Wicked," Felicity Jones in "The Brutalist," Isabella Rossellini in "Conclave," Zoe Saldaña in "Emilia Pérez"
+ZOE SALDANA in "Emilia Pérez," Monica Barbaro in "A Complete Unknown," Ariana Grande in "Wicked," Felicity Jones in "The Brutalist," Isabella Rossellini in "Conclave"

 Director:

-Most of the blockbusting films (including Marvel's super-hero films such as Deadpool & Wolverine) were not represented in the Best Picture lineup.
-The biggest domestic hits amongst the 10 nominees were Wicked (at $466 million) and Dune: Part Two (at $282 million).
+Most of the year's blockbuster films (including Marvel's super-hero films such as Deadpool & Wolverine) were not represented in the Best Picture nominee-lineup.
 According to the LA Times, this year's 10 Best Picture nominees brought in $877 million in domestic box office and $1.7 billion globally, marking a 37% drop from last year's 10 Best Picture nominee totals.
+The biggest (non-animated) domestic hits amongst the 10 nominees were Wicked (at $473 million) and Dune: Part Two (at $282 million).

 The Best Picture Category:

-• Netflix's Emilia Pérez (with 13 nominations), an audacious and daring French-director made film in Spanish, a bizarre and provocative musical drama about a drug lord in Mexico seeking gender reassignment surgery; it included nominations for star Karla Sofía Gascón (Best Actress), Zoe Saldaña (Best Supporting Actress), Jacques Audiard (Best Director), Best Adapted Screenplay (also co-writer Audiard) and two of its songs ("El Mal" and "Mi Camino"), plus Best Original Score, Best Film Editing, Best Sound, Best Cinematography, and Best Makeup and Hairstyling; with 13 nominations, it became the most nominated non-English language film ever, surpassing both Roma (2018) and Crouching Tiger, Hidden Dragon (2000) with 10 nominations; it was also the first non-English language musical to be a Best Picture nominee
+• Netflix's Emilia Pérez (with 13 nominations, and 2 wins), an audacious and daring French-director made film in Spanish, a bizarre and provocative musical drama about a drug lord in Mexico seeking gender reassignment surgery; it included nominations for star Karla Sofía Gascón (Best Actress), Zoe Saldaña (the Best Supporting Actress winner), Jacques Audiard (Best Director), Best Adapted Screenplay (also co-writer Audiard) and two of its songs (Oscar winner "El Mal," and "Mi Camino"), plus Best Original Score, Best Film Editing, Best Sound, Best Cinematography, and Best Makeup and Hairstyling; with 13 nominations, it became the most nominated non-English language film ever, surpassing both Roma (2018) and Crouching Tiger, Hidden Dragon (2000) with 10 nominations; it was also the first non-English language musical to be a Best Picture nominee; for the first time in Oscar history, two of the Best Picture nominees: Emilia Perez (France) and I'm Still Here (Brazil), received nominations for Best International Feature film

 • Warner Bros.'
-Dune: Part Two (with 5 nominations), from un-nominated co-writer/director Denis Villeneuve; it was a sequel about Duke Paul Atreides (Timothée Chalamet) of the House Atreides and his mythical journey to unite with Chani and the Fremen, and to wage a vengeful war against the House Harkonnen; with a star-studded cast and magnificent production values, based upon the 1965 sci-fi novel by Frank Herbert; although the film outgrossed Villeneuve's first film and was superior to it, its nominations were mostly technical: Best Sound, Best Visual Effects, Best Cinematography, and Best Production Design
+Dune: Part Two (with 5 nominations, and 2 wins), from un-nominated co-writer/director Denis Villeneuve; it was a sequel about Duke Paul Atreides (Timothée Chalamet) of the House Atreides and his mythical journey to unite with Chani and the Fremen, and to wage a vengeful war against the House Harkonnen; with a star-studded cast and magnificent production values, based upon the 1965 sci-fi novel by Frank Herbert; although the film outgrossed Villeneuve's first film and was superior to it, its nominations were mostly technical: Best Sound (win), Best Visual Effects (win), Best Cinematography, and Best Production Design

-• Working Title Films' and Mubi's The Substance (with 5 nominations), a satirical, exploitational, no-holds barred body horror film about female self-loathing and a miracle "Substance" to bring back one's youth - resulting in a bloody Grand Guignol finale; it included nominations for Best Actress (Demi Moore), Best Director and Best Original Screenplay (Coralie Fargeat), and Best Makeup and Hairstyling
+• Working Title Films' and Mubi's The Substance (with 5 nominations, and 1 win), a satirical, exploitational, no-holds barred body horror film about female self-loathing and a miracle "Substance" to bring back one's youth - resulting in a bloody Grand Guignol finale; it included nominations for Best Actress (Demi Moore), Best Director and Best Original Screenplay (Coralie Fargeat), and won the Oscar for Best Makeup and Hairstyling

-• Sony Pictures Classics' I'm Still Here (with 3 nominations) from un-nominated director Walter Salles was a family drama (spoken in Portuguese) about a military dictatorship in Brazil in 1971 and the dangers of fascism; it told about a family's brave resilience - led by the matriarch Eunice Paiva (a mother of five, portrayed by Fernanda Torres), after her husband was interrogated and never returned; it was also nominated for Best International Feature Film (for Brazil) and Best Actress
+• Sony Pictures Classics' I'm Still Here (with 3 nominations, and 1 win) from un-nominated director Walter Salles - a family drama (spoken in Portuguese) about a military dictatorship in Brazil in 1971 and the dangers of fascism; it told about a family's brave resilience led by the matriarch Eunice Paiva (a mother of five, portrayed by Oscar-nominee Fernanda Torres), after her husband was interrogated and never returned; it won the Oscar for Best International Feature Film (for Brazil)

-• Orion Pictures/Amazon MGM Studios' Nickel Boys (with 2 nominations), was a faithful adaptation of Colson Whitehead's novel about the incarceration of an innocent teenaged black boy in a notorious, segregated reform school in 1960s Florida known for cruel and sometimes fatal punishments; the film was brilliantly filmed from the POV of the young protagonists; one of the co-writers was un-nominated director RaMell Ross who was credited with an additional nomination for Best Adapted Screenplay
+• Orion Pictures/Amazon MGM Studios' Nickel Boys (with 2 nominations, and 0 wins), was a faithful adaptation of Colson Whitehead's novel about the incarceration of an innocent teenaged black boy in a notorious, segregated reform school in 1960s Florida known for cruel and sometimes fatal punishments; the film was brilliantly filmed from the POV of the young protagonists; one of the co-writers was un-nominated director RaMell Ross who was credited with an additional nomination for Best Adapted Screenplay

 The Best Director Category: